-Bathroom denial is a sexual practice in BDSM where the dominant partner refuses to let the submissive partner go to the washroom to relieve him or herself.
+Bathroom denial is a sexual practice in BDSM where the dominant partner refuses to let the submissive partner go to the washroom to relieve themselves.
 It is used as a form of humiliation and control.
 The submissive must hold in their urges until the dominant partner allows them to get relief under certain terms or after fulfilling certain tasks.
 Not adhering to the dominant partner's commands can lead to punishment.

 More About Bathroom Denial